Top 10 Songs with the Most Misleading Titles

 "No, he can't read my poker face (she's got me like nobody)."

 It's not about batteries at all.
-The song title refers to a street in downtown San Francsico where was located the club played by Metallica in the 80s (444 Battery Street).
+The song title refers to a street in downtown San Francisco where the club played by Metallica in the 80s was located (444 Battery Street).

-But the song is about the glam metal scene that was popular in Los Angeles in the 80s and how much Metallica hated it.
-Yep, Bay Area thrash scene was much better, including the club at 444 Battery Street, which Metallica call "the family" in the lyrics.
+The song is about the glam metal scene that was popular in Los Angeles in the 80s and how much Metallica hated it.
+Yes, the Bay Area thrash scene was much better, including the club at 444 Battery Street, which Metallica calls "the family" in the lyrics.
+By the way, Metallica moved from LA to SF because they didn't like the glam metal scene in LA.

 It's not about a luxury hotel.
 It's about greed and self-destruction in the music industry.